by Joe Tracy, editor of Theme Park Magazine

 A Special Reveal

 Author of The End of Storytelling Stephanie Riggs announced a new pilot program through Odeon Theatrical.
 It offers expanded reality (XR) consulting and development, with optional ticketing and marketing support, to existing shows.
 Riggs said that it will help produce performances in a “real-world venue without the real-world constraints.”

 The mega panel featured all in-person speakers who gathered together on the stage to answer questions from the audience.

 One of the questions asked was whether anyone was ever given advice they ignored and it was good that they ignored it?

-Charlie Billingsley of the Museum for Black Girls (see next section) said that due to several factors – including COVID – they had to move three times.
+Charlie Billingsley of the Museum for Black Girls (see next section) said that because of several factors – including COVID – they had to move three times.
 They were told not to move because being in the same location helps people find them.
-But they moved anyway and they have had the most success at their third location.
+But they moved anyway, and they have had the most success at their third location.